voelzmo/codex/aws.md

 ```
 $ cd aws/sandbox
 $ make deploy
-FIXME OUTPUT
+9 error(s) detected:
+ - $.meta.aws.access_key: Please supply an AWS Access Key
+ - $.meta.aws.azs.z1: What Availability Zone will BOSH be in?
+ - $.meta.aws.default_sgs: What security groups should VMs be placed in, if none are specified in the deployment manifest?
+ - $.meta.aws.private_key: What private key will be used for establishing the ssh_tunnel (bosh-init only)?
+ - $.meta.aws.region: What AWS region are you going to use?
+ - $.meta.aws.secret_key: Please supply an AWS Secret Key
+ - $.meta.aws.ssh_key_name: What AWS keypair should be used for the vcap user?
+ - $.networks.default.subnets: Specify subnets for your BOSH vm's network
+ - $.properties.shield.agent.daemon_public_key: Specify the SSH public key from this environment's SHIELD daemon

+Failed to merge templates; bailing...
+make: *** [deploy] Error 3
 ```

 Looks like we need to provide the same type of data as we did for Proto BOSH.
-Lets fill in the basics:
+Lets fill in the basic properties:

 ```
-FIXME DATA
+$ cat > properties.yml <<EOF
+---
+meta:
+  aws:
+    access_key: (( vault "secret/aws:access_key" ))
+    secret_key: (( vault "secret/aws:secret_key" ))
+    private_key: ~ # not needed, since not using bosh-lite
+    region: us-west-2
+    azs:
+      z1: (( concat meta.aws.region "a")
+    ssh_key_name: your-ec2-keypair-name
+    default_sgs: [wide-open]
+  shield_public_key: (( vault "secret/aws/proto/shield/keys/core:public" ))
+EOF
 ```

 This was a bit easier than it was for Proto BOSH, since our SHIELD public key exists now, and our